 Introduction

 As humans, we group objects that belong together into categories (classes of items) using learned concepts (mental representations of classes) (Lazareva and Wasserman 2008).
-While perceptual concepts allow to categorise objects by their similar appearance or function (e.g. trees or toys), relational concepts, by contrast, are more abstract and use non-physical features such as the relationship between objects (e.g. ‘same’ or ‘different’) (Lazareva and Wasserman 2008; Zentall et al. 2002; 2008; 2014).
-Once an animal has learned an abstract concept such as ‘same’, it can be transferred and used on other stimuli irrespective of their physical nature, i.e. of the employed sensory modality (Avarguès-Weber and Giurfa 2013).
+While perceptual concepts allow the categorisation of objects by their similar appearance or function (e.g. trees or toys), relational concepts, by contrast, are more abstract and use non-physical features such as the relationship between objects (e.g. ‘same’ or ‘different’) (Lazareva and Wasserman 2008; Zentall et al. 2002; 2008; 2014).
+Once an animal has learned an abstract concept such as ‘the same’, it can be transferred and used on other stimuli irrespective of their physical nature, i.e. of the employed sensory modality (Avarguès-Weber and Giurfa 2013).
 The formation of abstract concepts has traditionally been considered a higher-order ability (Katz et al. 2002) and accordingly most concept learning research focussed on vertebrates such as monkeys (Basile et al. 2015; Wasserman et al. 2001; Wright and Katz 2007), birds (Gibson et al. 2006; Martinho and Kacelnik 2016; Pepperberg 1987; Wright et al. 2017) or rats (Peña et al. 2006; Wasserman et al. 2012).

 But abstract association learning is not limited to vertebrates.
 Honeybees have also repeatedly been shown to successfully learn and apply abstract concepts, such as same/different (Giurfa et al. 2001), above/below (Avarguès-Weber et al. 2011; 2012) or numerosity (Howard et al. 2018).
-In the first demonstration of concept learning, Giurfa et al. (2001) demonstrated that honeybees are not only able to learn a ‘same’ or ‘different’ task, but also transfer the learned concept from colour to pattern stimuli (or vice versa), and even from one modality (colour) to the other (odour).
+In the first demonstration of concept learning, Giurfa et al. (2001) demonstrated that honeybees are not only able to learn a ‘the same’ or ‘different’ task, but also transfer the learned concept from colour to pattern stimuli (or vice versa), and even from one modality (colour) to another (odour).

-However, it is still unknown how honeybees solve those complex tasks and whether solving them requires equally complex cognition.
+However, how honeybees solve those complex tasks and whether solving them requires equally complex cognition is still debated.
 Several honeybee brain models suggest that apparent ‘higher-order’ learning could be based on very simple brain circuits (Cope et al. 2018; Peng and Chittka 2017; Roper et al. 2017; Vasas and Chittka 2019).
 Solving those tasks could be facilitated by behavioural strategies such as sequential scanning of stimuli (Vasas and Chittka 2019), and behavioural studies have argued that honeybees’ success in same/different tasks could be mediated by appetitive or aversive modulation of their innate tendency to revisit similar flowers (Collett 2005, but see Brown and Sayde 2013) or by sensory accommodation, i.e. reduced response to repeated stimuli (Cope et al. 2018), without the need to form a concept.

 A recent experiment that closely examined the strategies deployed by bees while learning an above/below concept found that they can use sequential inspection of the presented items to succeed in the task, without the need for a spatial concept (Guiraud et al. 2018).
 However, this might only be true for close-up inspection of the objects by the bees, which is not possible for decisions made from afar in a Y-maze (Giurfa et al. 2001).